s7u512/NSSO-77-SAS/00_Instructions.md

 ## 4. Running the Scripts

-After these folders are made,
+Decide on the working directory.

 1. Bring all the six scripts and the six lists and place them on the working directory (in this case `/home/user/Desktop/SAS2019`)
+2. Create the folders `/home/user/Desktop/SAS2019/Raw Data/` and `/home/user/Desktop/SAS2019/Output`
+3. Bring all the raw data and place them in `/home/user/Desktop/SAS2019/Raw Data/`
-2. Open the first script using RStudio or R.
+4. Open the first script using an IDE such as [RStudio](https://posit.co/products/open-source/rstudio/).
-3. Read through the script.
+5. Read through the script.
+6. Install relevant libraries if required.
-4. Change the line ``setwd("path/to/working/directory")`` to the path to your working directory (In my case ``setwd("/home/user/Desktop/SAS2019")``
+7. Change the line ``setwd("/home/fasuser/Sync/Other/RStudio/NSSO-77-SAS/")`` to the path to your working directory.
-5. Run the script.
+8. Run the script.
-6. Save the file.
-7. Repeat the steps 2 to 6 for all the scripts in order.
+9. Repeat the steps 4 to 8 for all the scripts in order.

 You are done.
 The outputs will be generated in the Output folder.

+You can of course change the folder structure to your liking so long as you make appropriate changes to the scripts as well.

 Thanks for reading.
 Please [reach out](https://twitter.com/all_awry) if the instructions are not clear enough.
 Feel free to [open an issue](https://github.com/s7u512/NSSO-77-SAS/issues/new) if you come across any.